scatter

 --dotsizerange LOW HIGH

-The size of plotted dots in the scatter plot can be scaled according the a numerical column with the --dotsize
+The size of plotted dots in the scatter plot can be scaled according the a numerical column with the --dotsize argument.

-The following example generates a scatter plot comparing sepal_length
+The following example generates a scatter plot comparing sepal_length to sepal_width using the iris.csv dataset.
+The size of dots in the

-plot is scaled according to the petal_length
+plot is scaled according to the petal_length column.

 gurita scatter -x sepal_length -y sepal_width --dotsize petal_length < iris.csv

-The range of dot sizes can be adjusted with --dotsizerange LOW HIGH
+The range of dot sizes can be adjusted with --dotsizerange LOW HIGH.

 gurita scatter -x sepal_length -y sepal_width --dotsize petal_length --dotsizerange 10 200 < iris.csv